LBHackney-IT/addresses-api/docs/elasticsearch_setup.md

 }
 ```

 - `alias` Is the alias name you want to be assigned to the newly created index.
 It should be the alias that you search against.
-In our case it will be `hackeny_addresses` or `national_addresses`.
+In our case it will be `hackney_addresses` or `national_addresses`.
 - `fromIndex` (Optional) is the index that you want to move data from into the new index.
 >Note
 >  - When running this on the schedule to copy data from the DMS created indices into the managed indices, `fromIndex` should be set to `hackney_address` or `national_address` (the names of the DMS created indices).